 The conversation on Internet Protocol (IP) addresses, is a lengthy but enlightening discussion.
-This is especially true in the world of internet technology and the web hosting industry, in regards to Shared vs Dedicated IP address space.
+This is especially true in the world of internet technology and the web hosting industry, in regard to Shared vs Dedicated IP address space.

 In general, the available information on the subject today tends to lean toward in-depth concepts regarding technologies and technical best practices, which begs the question:

 “What impacts will Shared and Dedicated IP have on my business(es)?”

 This post will be the first in a series of three articles that will shed some light on general IP addressing, as well as the business implications of Shared versus Dedicated IP address space.
 In this discussion, we’ll be covering some of the high-level details of IP address, Global IP Allocation, and Shared versus Dedicated IP addresses.

 All three of these topics will have a focus on the business impacts of dedicated IP addresses vs shared IP addresses and will arm a business person with the information necessary to engage in meaningful discussions while making informed decisions on IP addresses.

 Let’s get started!